Lilostich/Cocker/README.md

-# Cocker.
+# Maniso.

 ## Введение

-Cocker - container management system, same as Docker / Podman, written for study purposes.
+Maniso - container management system, same as Docker / Podman, written for study purposes.
 Name comes from first letter of implementation language C++ and other part from name of the parallel technology - Docker.
 Hope that this name is acceptable...